 Having already featured a Liberal MP and peer, here – in the interests of political balance – is a Conservative.

-Probably the first two famous of the early British Olympians are Harold Abrahams and Eric Liddell, whose exploits in the 1924 Games were portrayed in Chariots of Fire.
-But two other members of the Great Britain track and field squad in Paris did not consent for their names to be used in the film: 800 metres winner Douglas Lowe and 110m hurdles quarter-finalist David Cecil.
+Probably the two most famous of the early British Olympians are Harold Abrahams and Eric Liddell, whose exploits in the 1924 Games were portrayed in Chariots of Fire.
+But two other members of the Great Britain track and field squad in Paris that year did not consent for their names to be used in the film: 800 metres winner Douglas Lowe and 110m hurdles quarter-finalist David Cecil.